020 7650 1200

 Many women suffer physical and psychological problems after experiencing a perineal tear.

 Sometimes this means they have to give up their work and are unable to leave their homes with any confidence.
-It can significantly affect your lifestyle, relationships with your family and friends.
+It can significantly affect your lifestyle and relationships with your family and friends.

 The compensation claim will include: